kcromack/ufo_sightings_visualization/README.md

 # ufo_sightings_visualization
-Data visualization project of sightings of unidentified flying objects (UFOs)
+This repository is a data visualization project for sightings of unidentified flying objects (UFOs) from a collection of over 80,000 reports.
+The dataset was retrieved from https://www.kaggle.com/datasets/camnugent/ufo-sightings-around-the-world.